tsatn/mp-pde-scnn/README.md

 # Message‑Passing & Simplicial Neural PDE Solvers
 ---
-## 0. Short Introduction
+## Introduction

-This GitHub repository implements a framework for solving partial differential equations (PDEs) using neural networks, specifically integrating message-passing and simplicial convolutional neural networks (SCNNs).
+Simplicial Physics-Informed Neural PDE Solver is a novel framework designed to solve partial differential equations (PDEs) on complex domains, particularly targeting fluid dynamics and physical systems.
+By leveraging the mathematical foundations of graph Hodge Laplacians, discrete exterior calculus, and simplicial complexes, this model captures geometric and topological features beyond traditional graph neural networks.
+The model enforces key physics laws—such as conservation of mass, momentum, and energy—directly within its architecture, making it ideal for applications that demand both high accuracy and physical plausibility.
+Its innovative use of multi-order interactions including nodes, edges, faces, and higher-order simplices allows for development of superior models of complex flows, vorticity, and conservation laws, surpassing conventional GNN and physics-informed neural network (PINN) approaches.

-This approach builds upon the work presented in the paper "Message Passing Neural PDE Solvers" by Brandstetter et al., which introduces neural message-passing techniques for PDE solutions.
+---

-## 1. High‑level pipeline
+## High‑level Pipeline

 #### Modular design: numerical solver ↔ HDF5 dataset ↔ graph/simplicial creator ↔ models ↔ training scripts.

 ```text